Dave Gunther: Professional basketball

-He was selected by the Philadelphia Warriors in the eighth round of the 1959 NBA draft but Gunther stated at the time that he was not interested in playing professional basketball.
-In the fall of 1959, after completing a tour of military service with the U.S Army, Gunther joined the Cleveland Pipers of the National Industrial Basketball League.
+Gunther was selected by the Philadelphia Warriors in the eighth round of the 1959 NBA draft but Gunther stated at the time that he was not interested in playing professional basketball.
+In the fall of 1959, after completing a tour of military service with the U.S. Army, Gunther joined the Cleveland Pipers of the National Industrial Basketball League.

 In June 1960, the Detroit Pistons purchased rights to Gunther from the Philadelphia Warriors.
 He played a portion of the season with the Pistons before being sold to the Williamsport Billies of the Eastern Professional Basketball League (EBL).
-He was selected as rookie of the year in the EBL.
+He was selected as rookie of the year in the EPBL and selected to the All-EPBL Second Team in 1961.

 In May 1961, the San Francisco Saints of the American Basketball League outbid the Pistons to sign Gunther.
 His season was cut short when he was called back into military service.

 In 1962, he concluded his professional basketball career with the San Francisco Warriors of the NBA.